mlbvn/ml-yearning-vi/chapters/all_chapters.md

 ------------------
 > # 38.
 How to decide whether to include inconsistent data

-# 38. Cách quyết định có nên bao gồm dữ liệu không nhất quán không
+# 38. Làm thế nào để quyết định có nên bao gồm dữ liệu không nhất quán

 > Suppose you want to learn to predict housing prices in New York City.
 Given the size of a house (input feature x), you want to predict the price (target label y).